Azure/azure-powershell/src/Storage/Storage.Management/help/Update-AzDataLakeGen2Item.md

 ```

 ### -Property
-Specifies properties for the folder or file.
+Specifies properties for the directory or file.
 The supported properties for file are: CacheControl, ContentDisposition, ContentEncoding, ContentLanguage, ContentMD5, ContentType.
-The supported properties for folder are: CacheControl, ContentDisposition, ContentEncoding, ContentLanguage.
+The supported properties for directory are: CacheControl, ContentDisposition, ContentEncoding, ContentLanguage.

 ```yaml
 Type: System.Collections.Hashtable